partic2/remotepyexecutor/readme.md

 "remotepyexecutor" is a python module to execute python source code on remote host with TCP connection.

-**CAUTION** There is no security measure to protecte the server side yet.
+**CAUTION** There is no security mechanism to verify the incoming connection yet.
 Use at your own risk.

 ## How to install